AndriiHeonia/hull/README.md

 	npm install # install dependencies
 	npm test	# build dist file and run tests

+## Contribute

+If you want to get involved with Hull.js development, just use <a href="https://guides.github.com/introduction/flow/index.html" target="_blank">github flow</a> and feel free to contribute!

 ## Changelog

 * 0.0.1 — 06.09.2014